suderman/nixos/modules/traefik/README.md

 Private host names have an IP whitelist middleware to filter out any publicly routable IP addresses, and their private IP will be added to Blocky's custom DNS mapping.
-Public host names will get their public IP address added as DNS record to CloudFlare.
+Public host names will get their public IP address added as a DNS record to CloudFlare.

-Host names that do not end with the current system's name will considered external and assumed public by default.
+Host names that do not end with the current system's name will be considered external and assumed public by default.

 ## Examples